Bayesian Solution Uncertainty Quantification for Differential Equations: Discussion

-The functional model updating structure we have proposed opens up the research of probabilistic numerical analysis.
-For example, many models for uncertainty such as in weather prediction are performed by perturbing initial conditions and examining the output, however probabilistic solvers can be used with fixed initial conditions and grid discretization to return a distribution of model solutions accounting for numerical uncertainty.
-Additionally, although numerical approximations of chaotic systems are inherently deterministic, qualitative dynamics (of models such as Lorez63) are often studied statistically by introducing artificial perturbations on the numerical trajectory.
-For example, the rate of exponential growth (the \textit{Lyapunov exponent}) between nearby trajectories can be estimated via Monte Carlo by introducing small changes to the numerical trajectory over a grid defined along the domain.
+Numerical approximations of chaotic systems are inherently deterministic, qualitative dynamics (of models such as Lorenz63) are often studied statistically by introducing artificial perturbations on the numerical trajectory.
+The rate of exponential growth (the \textit {Lyapunov exponent}) between nearby trajectories can be estimated via Monte Carlo by introducing small changes to the numerical trajectory over a grid defined along the domain.
 Our proposed approach explicitly models discretization uncertainty and therefore offer an alternative to such artificial perturbations, thus opening new avenues for exploring uncertainty in the system's qualitative features.

-The developments of our formulation lie at the frontier of research in uncertainty quantification, dealing with massive nonlinear models, exhibiting complex or even chaotic dynamics, and strong spatial-geometric effects (e.g. subsurface flow models).
-Even solving such systems approximately is a problem that is still at the edge of current research in numerical analysis.